-Ankle & Foot Pain
+Stem Cell Therapy for Ankle & Foot Pain

 The ankle joint, designed for maximum stability while allowing the essential flexion movement needed for walking, endures more load and is injured more frequently than any other joint in the body.
 This joint bears significant stress and weight, especially when a person is active.
 While walking, the ankle supports 2-3 times the body’s weight, and with running, this load can escalate to as much as 13 times body weight.
 Such immense pressure can be particularly challenging for individuals carrying extra weight, making the ankle susceptible to injuries and chronic conditions.

-Since ankle surgery has such poor outcomes, it makes it all the more important to optimize regenerative healing before even considering surgery.
-For this reason I often choose to be quite aggressive with my regenerative healing approach and lean heavily towards stem cell / PRP as treatment of choice.
+For this reason, I often choose to be quite aggressive with my regenerative healing approach and lean heavily towards stem cell / PRP as treatment of choice.
 In some cases, to help improve results I might even suggest a couple of Prolo primers a few weeks prior to stem cells.
 This starts the tightening process and lays the groundwork for the regenerative healing of stem cells.
 I follow up my ankle cases quite closely and will often suggest a PRP booster at 6 or 8 weeks following stem cell/PRP treatment.
 Optimal orthotics are critical for optimal results so patients can rehab properly and walk with minimal stress on the ligament tissue that’s forming in the ankle joint.

 In some instances, I may recommend two or three Prolo primer sessions with dextrose to initiate the healing process.
 These primer sessions help tighten the joint and set the stage for stem cells to be effective.
 Additionally, a Platelet-Rich Plasma (PRP) booster session may be necessary to achieve the desired results.
 PRP involves injecting a concentrated form of the patient’s platelets, rich in growth factors, to further stimulate healing.